Eager to learn how to potty train a puppy or dog ASAP?

 Here are a few things to consider when potty training your puppy or dog:

+Old(er) dogs can learn new tricks!
 If you rescue or adopt an older dog, one older than 6 months and new to you, potty train them just like you would a young puppy.

 If you move to a new home, be prepared to re-potty train your dog just like you would potty train a puppy.
 Help them adjust to the different doors, different designated potty spots, etc.

+A dog with health problems may not be able to control their bladder or bowels.
 Other medical problems to consider if your puppy or dog is having accidents: worms, urinary tract infections, food allergies, SIBO, EPI, and anxiety.
 If your previously potty-trained dog is having accidents or their urine is dark or stool loose, take them to the vet to make sure they are in great health!

 Below are the tools to incorporate when working to potty train a puppy or dog.